ryanburgess/engineer-manager/README.md

  * [Better Allies](https://betterallies.us19.list-manage.com/subscribe?u=cc808df089bf312fc1a37916d&id=575137cdc6) - This is a must have resource in your inbox.
 Each week there are five great tips to help foster a more inclusive environment.
  * [CTO Insights with Tosho Trajanov](https://insights.toshotrajanov.com/) - Weekly reading on software engineering & technical leadership.
  * [Fellow TLDR newsletter](https://fellow.app/newsletter/) - Helpful leadership tips in a regular newsletter.
+ * [Level Up](https://levelup.patkua.com/) - A curated newsletter for leaders in tech.

 ## Communities
  * [Rands Leadership Slack](https://randsinrepose.com/welcome-to-rands-leadership-slack) - Created by Michael Lopp, the Rands Leadership Slack exists to help longtime, new, and aspiring leaders to learn through conversation and sharing of ideas.